 5.1 Conclusions

 We document the effect of crowd support on team performance.
 We used the extraordinary opportunity of the covid-pandemic to systematically scrutinize a large number of matches played without fans in order to directly assess the impact of crowd support on team performance.
 We first investigated several metrics of referee decisions and team performance to uncover whether they were significantly different in matches with crowd support compared to matches without crowd support.
 We found that home advantage has decreased significantly but still exists without crowd support.
 Both home and away team performance has been affected following the absence of crowd support.
 Home teams score less, create less chances and take less points per game.
-Away teams, seem to have increased their effectivity, scoring significantly more goals and having a significantly higher epected goals tally without having more shots or more shots on target.
+Away teams, seem to have increased their effectivity, scoring significantly more goals and having a significantly higher expected goals tally without having more shots or more shots on target.

 Referees give less cards to away teams in matches without supporters while cautioning home teams similarly in matches with and without crowd support.
 The number of fouls for away teams remained stable in matches with and without crowd support while the number of fouls for home teams increased following the exclusion of away supporters.